10/17/2015: Some corrections.

 Pressed hard, Cloud actually crossed the entire river in a single bound to gain himself some breathing time.
 Sephiroth lost no time following him to the other side, bright-eyed.

 The blood was singing in his veins, and he was torn between exhilaration and awe.
 How could such a man exist?
 Sephiroth had spent his entire life knowing he would never find his equal in battle, and yet, today he had.

 Cloud locked blades with him and smiled bitterly.

 "Then that makes two of us."

 Cloud's smile fell abruptly and a peculiar look crossed his face.
-Sephiroth would have seized the opportunity to fling him backwards, but suddenly foreign images were flooding through his mind.
+Sephiroth would have seized the opportunity to fling him back, but suddenly foreign images were flooding his mind.

 … a burning town, flames leaping high to the sky, a single figure swathed in darkness strolling through them